 - Think of what interview questions you may be asked and rehearse your responses.
 Also remember that you can do a mock interview with a CLBR advisor!

 - Write down questions that you want to ask (see a later section for details).
-You will typically be given 5-10 minutes to ask your questions, so that usually amounts to 3-5 questions.
-Prepare more than 5 questions so that you can pick and choose based upon what is most important to you.
+You will typically be given five to ten minutes to ask your questions, so that usually amounts to three to five questions.
+Prepare more than five questions so that you can pick and choose based upon what is most important to you.

 - Prepare materials that you will need, such as extra copies of your resume, a portfolio, other samples of your work, thank-you cards, a padfolio, notebook, etc. For day-long interviews, also think about bringing a waterbottle and some snacks.

 - Figure out what you want to wear to the interview.
 A good strategy is to dress one level above what the company culture traditionally is.
 For example, if you are applying to work at a startup where everybody wears jeans, you may want to wear a nice pair of slacks with a button down shirt or blouse.
 If the organization is business casual, you can wear a suit.
 If you are not sure about the organizational culture, try to ask people who may know, do some research, or even walk by the organization if possible.